nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/03_External_View/README.md

 ## Actors

 Outside of the business system are, for instance, customers or business partners, who use the output of the business system under consideration.
-It’s not necessary that these outsiders know in detail how a business case is conducted.
+It’s not necessary that these <b>outsiders</b> know in detail how a business case is conducted.
 For our passengers, it is important to know that they can buy a bottle of whiskey in the duty-free shop.
 The bottle of whiskey is a material good that the duty-free shop provides; selling the bottle to the customer, on the other hand, is a service.
 The passenger does not care how the duty-free shop employee conducts the sale.
-These outsiders are called actors (see Figure 3.5):
+These outsiders are called <b>actors</b> (see Figure 3.5):

 ![Outsiders](images/Outsiders.jpg)